The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Obstacle 4: CPU Throttling in Cloud Functions Gen 2

-After deploying and testing, the synchronous message returned immediately, but the background thread processing never executed at all.
-No errors.
+After deploying and testing, we found that while the synchronous message returned instantly, the background thread processing never executed at all.
+No errors either.
 Just silence.

-Checking the Cloud Run logs, the request was being received, but there were no logs at all for the Chat API calls that followed.
+Checking the Cloud Run logs, the request was received, but there were no logs at all from the subsequent Chat API calls.

-After investigating, the cause was CPU throttling in Cloud Functions 2nd generation (Cloud Run-based).
+After investigating the cause, it turned out to be CPU throttling in Cloud Functions 2nd generation (Cloud Run-based).

 gcloud run services describe google-chat-bot --region=asia-northeast1 \